-Unfortunately, our packed schedule did not allow enough time to properly explore the National Park.
-Although the 40 min drive along the lakeshore towards the towering peaks gave us a deep appreciation of the vastness of the landscape.
+Unfortunately, our packed schedule did not allow enough time to explore the National Park properly.
+However, the 40 min drive along the lakeshore towards the towering peaks gave us a deep appreciation of the vastness of the landscape.
 We visited the kiosk at the park’s entrance and enjoyed some hot tea in the fresh alpine air.
 But there are many more things to do at Mount Cook if you have more time.

 Aoraki/Mount Cook National Park hikes

 There are so many spectacular hikes in Aoraki that you could probably spend here a week exploring them all.
-If you don’t have a week, these two tracks will give you an epic introduction to the Southern Alps
+However, if you don’t have a week, these two tracks will give you an epic introduction to the Southern Alps.

 Hooker Valley Track